Water Based Activities

 +353 98 37 675

-The Adventure Islands offer stand-up paddle boarding at various Clew Bay locations including Collanmore Island, Rosmoney and on the lake at Westport House.
+The Adventure Islands offer stand-up paddle boarding at various Clew Bay locations including Collanmore Island and Rosmoney.
 They offer classes for beginners and for more experienced SUP enthusiasts.

 A trampoline with a difference, located on Collenmore Island, this promises to be fun filled and laugh out loud experience!